 Uploading SRT Files

-Once you have your SRTs, find the file you'd like to add captions to in your library and select Edit.
+- Once you have your SRTs, find the file you'd like to add captions to in your Video Library and select Edit

 Note: The search bar will make it easier to find the right video if you have lots of files.

-Navigate to the Closed Captions tab and hit Upload.
+- Navigate to the Captions tab and hit Upload.

-Once you've done that, select Save New Captions and that's it!
+- Once you've done that, select Save and that's it!

 Your captions will now be available as an option when the student selects the CC icon on the video player to switch on subtitles.

 Note: You can also select to Auto-show closed captions.
 When enabled, this means your closed captions will be turned on by default for the viewer.
 Additionally, we'll check their browser settings and, if they have a language chosen that matches one of your available closed caption files, we'll show them that language by default.
 This is especially useful if you're expecting that a large number of your users will need closed captions enabled, making life easier for your students!